lidofinance/docs/docs/guides/verify-shapella-upgrade-manual.md

 - mark "*Aragon app*" means the contract is Aragon app which uses [Aragon ACL model](https://hack.aragon.org/developers/tools/aragonos/reference-documentation)
 - mark "*OZ*" means the contract uses [OpenZeppelin ACL model](https://github.com/lidofinance/lido-dao/blob/feature/shapella-upgrade/contracts/0.8.9/utils/access/AccessControlEnumerable.sol)
 - mark "*Proxy*" means the contract is deployed behind a proxy so has an additional [ACL model related to the proxy](https://github.com/lidofinance/lido-dao/blob/feature/shapella-upgrade/contracts/0.8.9/proxy/OssifiableProxy.sol)
+- mark "*Plain owner*" means has custom simple ACL model with single owner and setter for it
+- mark "*No access control*" means there is no any ACL

 ### **Lido**
 *Aragon app*